quereste/implicit-deepfake/README.md

 # Notebook for your convenience

 We created a Colaboratory notebook that covers steps 2 and 3 from above, assuming the use of Gaussian Splatting as the 3D rendering technique.
-In case of any doubts, feel free to ask.
+Its content is based on similar notebooks from the repos of the matter.
+In case of any doubts, feel free to ask us.

 Link to notebook at Google Colab: https://colab.research.google.com/drive/1Nsq_pm3JQsNCZNXSGNjSNSGPM1N0_6yr?usp=sharing